mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 I found myself in a "chicken or egg" problem $-$ I needed access to a database so I could continue learning, but I needed to be good at SQL to get hired and access databases to practice on.

 In this post, we'll create a database for you to play with.
 Then we'll explore a few intermediate SQL topics, the sort of techniques you'll likely utilize as a data scientist.
 If you understand the below query, then you're prepared for the rest of this post.
+(And if not, check out the [SQL primer in the engineering essentials]({{  site.baseurl  }}/DS-transition-4/#sql) post and the [SQL vs. NoSQL]({{  site.baseurl  }}/SQL_vs_NoSQL) deep dive.)

 {% include header-sql.html %}
 ```sql